AlphaFold: Source code

+Clones and derivatives

+A number of AlphaFold clones have also been published, mostly with permissive license terms.
+Clones for AlphaFold3 include ByteDance's Protenix (Apache 2.0 License), AlQuraishi Laboratory's OpenFold-3 (MIT license), and Boltz-1/2 (MIT license).

+There are also clones for older versions, though they became less relevant with the open-source release of AlphaFold 1 and 2 source codes.
+Still relevant are models, both open- and closed-source, that include modifications to the AlphaFold architecture.
+For AlphaFold 2, a notable example is ESMFold from Meta, which replaces the multiple sequence alignment with the latent space of a protein language model.

+Open-source tools that complement AlphaFold have also been made.
+One well-cited example is ColabFold, which uses MMseqs2 instead of HHblits to speed up the sequence search, allowing the AlphaFold pipelines to run quickly on Google Colab.

 Database of protein models generated by AlphaFold

-The AlphaFold Protein Structure Database, a joint project between AlphaFold and EMBL-EBI, was launched on July 22, 2021.
-At launch, the database contained AlphaFold-predicted models for nearly the complete UniProt proteome of humans and 20 model organisms, totaling over 365,000 proteins.
+The AlphaFold Protein Structure Database (AFDB), a joint project between AlphaFold and EMBL-EBI, was launched on July 22, 2021.
+At launch, the database contained AlphaFold 1-predicted models for nearly the complete UniProt proteome of humans and 20 model organisms, totaling over 365,000 proteins.
 The database does not include proteins with fewer than 16 or more than 2700 amino acid residues, but for humans they are available in the whole batch file.
 AlphaFold's initial goal (as of early 2022) was to expand the database to cover most of the UniRef90 set, which contains over 100 million proteins.
 As of May 15, 2022, the database contained 992,316 predictions.

 In July 2021, UniProt-KB and InterPro has been updated to show AlphaFold predictions when available.

 On July 28, 2022, the team uploaded to the database the structures of around 200 million proteins from 1 million species, covering nearly every known protein on the planet.
+The number as of 2024 is 214 million, with 26 million being duplicates (exact sequence matches) of another protein in the database.
+The predicted structures can differ significantly between duplicates.

+As of 2025, the AFDB uses AlphaFold 2 for its predictions.
+All structures produced remain monomeric, but multimeric structures produced by other databases are linked on the page through the 3D-Beacons API.
+Foldseek, which provides fast and accurate structure searches, is also integrated.
+Information from AlphaMissense (a tool that uses AlphaFold to predict the outcome of missense mutations) is also integrated.